BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 | Mv | Fv | Sv | S | D | A | W | C | I |
 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|
 | 6" | 4 | 4+ | 4 | 5 | 1 | 1 | 7+ | 7+ |

-[Siege Veteran] has 1 Might, 1 Will, and 1 Fate.

 **WARGEAR**